 Co-Curricular and Extra-Curricular Activities Honor Societies.
 There are eight national honor societies and two local honor societies active at Western Maryland.
-Two of these societies are oriented toward leadership and campus service: Omicron Delta Kappa - a national society recognizing leadership qualities, and the Trumpeters - a local honor society honoring senior women dedicated to campus service.
-A number of national scholastic honor societies recognizing achievement in specialized fields are Beta Beta Beta (Biology), Delta Omicron (Music), Pi Gamma Mu (Social Sciences), Kappa Mu Epsilon (Mathematics), Omicron Delta Epsilon (Economics), Phi Sigma Tau (Philosophy.
-Psi Chi (Psychology).
-The honorary chemical society, Phi Lambda Upsilon, allows a joint arrangement between Western Maryland and the Johns Hopkins University.
+Two of these societies are oriented toward leadership and campus service: Omicron Delta Kappa - a national society recognizing leadership qualities, and the Trumpeters - a local honor society honoring senior students dedicated to campus service.
+A number of national scholastic honor societies recognizing achievement in specialized fields are Beta Beta Beta (Biology), Delta Omicron (Music), Pi Gamma Mu (Social Sciences), Kappa Mu Epsilon (Mathematics), Omicron Delta Epsilon (Economics), Phi Sigma Tau (Philosophy) and Psi Chi (Psychology), Lambda lota Tau (Literature).
+The honorary chemical society, Phi Lambda Upsilon, allows a joint arrangement between Western Maryland and The Johns Hopkins University.
 A local honor society.
 The Argonauts, selects students on the basis of general scholastic achievement.
 Student Publications.
 Scrimshaw is a newspaper issued by the students of the college.
-A college yearbook, Mnemonic, is edited and published annually by the senior class.
-A student-edited literary magazine, Contrast, is published annually by the undergraduates.
+The college yearbook, a pictorial collage of the varied events representing life on the Hill, is edited and published annually by the undergraduate students.
+A studentedited literary magazine, Contrast, is published several times a year by the undergraduate student body.

 Greek Letter Societies.
 There are six social fraternities and sororities on the campus of local origin and one national social fraternity: Alpha Gamma Tau, Delta Pi Alpha, Gamma Beta Chi, and Phi Delta Theta for men; Delta Sigma Kappa, Phi Alpha Mu, and Sigma Sigma Tau for women.
 Special Interest Organizations.
 Various organizations concerned with special interests such as music, drama, religion, academic major, professional goals, community service, and political orientation exist on campus.
 The activity of the organizations and their impact on campus life varies from year to year.
 The Student Handbook has a brief description of each special interest group.
 Athletics.
 Athletics are a part of the tradition at Western Maryland as a recognition of their importance in a rounded college life.
 Two parallel intercollegiate athletic programs are conducted - one for men, one for women.
 Intercollegiate teams for men include baseball, basketball, football, lacrosse, soccer, tennis, and wrestling.
 Intercollegiate teams for women include basketball, field hockey, lacrosse, tennis and volleyball.
 Membership on intercollegiate teams in cross country, golf, swimming, and track is open to both men and women.
 Intramural programs for both sexes are extensive and provide for a wide variety of competitive events.
 Coeducational tournaments and competition are also held in activities such as archery, badminton, tennis and golf.